 COVID-19 on Vancouver Island: Health officials to provide update on cases, vaccines

-British Columbia’s top health officials will reveal the latest cases of COVID-19 and provide an update on vaccinations Tuesday.
+British Columbia’s top health officials will reveal the latest cases of COVID-19 on Tuesday.

-The update is expected to come in a written statement from provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix after 3 p.m.
+The announcement is expected to come in a written statement from provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix after 3 p.m.

-The announcement follows Monday’s news conference in which 1,579 new COVID-19 cases and 20 deaths were identified in B.C. since Friday.
+The case update follows Monday’s announcement that 1,360 new COVID-19 cases were found across B.C. over the weekend, including 36 cases on Vancouver Island.

-Henry and Dix said 50 new cases and one death were recorded in the Vancouver Island region over the weekend.
+There are currently 171 active cases in the island region, including 13 people in hospital and four more in critical care.

-There are currently 210 active cases of the virus in the island region, including 18 people in hospital and six more in critical care.
+Island Health identified the locations of 126 active cases Monday, including 48 in the South Island, 50 in the Central Island and 28 in the North Island.

-Island Health identified the location of 169 active cases Monday, including 85 in the South Island, 59 in the Central Island and 25 in the North Island.
+Fourteen more people in B.C. died of COVID-19 over the weekend, bringing the province’s pandemic death toll to 1,648.
+None of the deaths recorded over the weekend occurred in the Vancouver Island region.

 This is a developing story.
 Check back for updates.